HxHippy/PWGen/website/docs/getting-started/first-run.md

 ## Creating Your First Vault

-When you first launch PwGen, you'll be prompted to create a new vault:
+When you first launch PwGen-rust, you'll be prompted to create a new vault:

 ### 1. Master Password